Fun with spreadsheets and figures

 Point and click

-You can use this link to open the app in a separate tab (recommended).
-Or, use the embedded version below.
-Just note that the embedded version is squeezed into the frame, so you might have to scroll down in the sidebar to see all the parameters and results.
+The second only shows growth rates and levels.
+This one shows calculations of specific numbers for parameters, steady state values, etc. Just note that the embedded version is squeezed into the frame, so you might have to scroll down in the sidebar to see all the parameters and results.

 Table of contents